mattvenn/kicad/scripts/README.md

 * copy and adjust config.rc to the kicad project dir
 * run ./export_pcb.py - will auto detect kicad_pcb files
-* will auto create an auto-fab directory and zip it
+* will auto create an auto-fab directory and zip it with the date
+* if your board is in git version control and has a text $ver$ somewhere it will add the git hash and date

 ## problems?